SOC 2 vs ISO 27001: What’s the Difference and Which Standard Do You Need?

 However, assessor requirements are different.
 An ISO 27001-accredited registrar is required to issue an ISO 27001 certification, while SOC 2 audits must be completed by a licensed CPA firm.

-In addition, SOC 2 Type 2 reports typically need to be renewed on an annual basis.
+In addition, SOC 2 Type 2 audit reports typically need to be renewed on an annual basis.
 Most ISO 27001 certificates are valid for three years, with annual surveillance audits and internal audits to ensure your ISO 27001 compliance program is still effective and being maintained.
 A recertification audit is required after three years.

 Audit timeline